 1. Your joints are playing up, and you frequently have to stop training for several weeks at a time due to injuries or nagging pain in your knees, elbows, shoulders or back.

-2. You keep reading about how everyone is adding weight to their lifts on a regular basis, while your progress has ground to a halt.
+2. You keep reading how everyone is adding weight to their lifts on a regular basis, while your progress has ground to a halt.
 You feel discouraged because you can’t seem to add weight to your lifts every workout, or even every week.

 3. You’re not building muscle as fast as you’d like, and your physique doesn’t seem to have improved much at all.